-- ✓ Expendable Net Position whose use by the Consortium is subject to externally imposed stipulations that can be fulfilled by actions of the Consortium pursuant to those stipulations or that expire by the passage of time. - Unrestricted Net Position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.
-Unrestricted resources may be designated for specific purposes by action of management or the Board of Directors.
+- ✓ Expendable Net assets whose use by the Consortium is subject to externally imposed stipulations that can be fulfilled by actions of the Consortium pursuant to those stipulations or that expire by the passage of time. - Unrestricted Net assets that are not subject to externally imposed stipulations.
+Unrestricted net assets may be designated for specific purposes by action of management or the Board of Directors.